 Other agencies with jurisdiction over the proposed PWSS activities include the California Department of Fish and Game, and the Arizona Department of Game and Fish.
 It is expected that the USFWS consultation process will satisfy any state requirements, such that a separate consultation with these agencies will not be required.
 Final approval to implement the PWSS will come from the DTSC.
 Because this approval is considered a discretionary action, approval of the PWSS is subject to the provisions of the California Environmental Quality Act (CEQA).
-The DTSC has not yet determined the appropriate mechanism for compliance with CEQA.
+DTSC has indicated that a Categorical Exemption will be the appropriate mechanism for compliance with CEQA.